pierrepo/mdner/README.md

 ## ✍ Generate annotations data

-Generate json files for spaCy NER and text files containing titles and descriptions of our MD datasets available [here](https://sandbox.zenodo.org/record/1171298).
+This section consists of selecting text datasets (titles and descriptions) that will be used to build our NER model.
+This consists of generating json files and text files containing the titles and descriptions of our available MD datasets [here](https://sandbox.zenodo.org/record/1171298).

 Load the `mdner` conda environment and launch the generation of text files and json files :